apicraft/detroit2014/OpeningSession.md

 [pause]

-We will rise to the occasion and fill that wiki with excellent thinking and wisdom about the future of APIs.
+We will fill that wiki with our best thinking and wisdom about the future of APIs.

 How that will happen, we will talk about in a moment.